defenseunicorns/leapfrogai-deployment/README.md

 ## Instructions

-The instructions are located in the [INSTALL-CPU.md]("./INSTALL-CPU.md") and [INSTALL-NVIDIA.md]("./INSTALL-NVIDIA.md"), where each markdown file contains an a detailed guide on how to install LeapfrogAI on systems that are CPU-only and contain both CPU and NVIDIA GPU(s), respectively.
+The instructions are located in the following:

+1. [INSTALL-CPU.md]("./INSTALL-CPU.md"), base CPU-only installation instructions for installing everything on CPU and RAM

+2. [INSTALL-NVIDIA.md]("./INSTALL-NVIDIA.md"), superset of the CPU-only instructions for NVIDIA GPU vRAM offloading and acceleration

 > [!IMPORTANT]
 > The GPU and CPU-only installation are very similar, so if you are installing with GPU support, bring the INSTALL-CPU.md as well, since all the GPU related instructions only point out the steps and dependencies that vary from the CPU-only instructions.